MakowskiGrzegorz/WaterBodiesImageSegmentation/README.md

 - upsample + dropout get to work
 - historical averaging features etc in config

-- try to create inference notebook because it will fit best there
 - script for training models with different configs
 - think about better approach for model names in inference instead of e and i iterators
 - merge this branch into main